 What is Chronic Vein Insufficiency?

-We all know that veins in our legs have valves which push blood back up to the heart.
+We all know that veins in our legs have valves that push blood back up to the heart.
 They do this against gravity, and the calf muscles and feet help in the process by squeezing the veins.

 Now, when your veins and valves stop functioning properly, blood finds it difficult to fight gravity and more back up to reach the heart.
 If this happens, blood starts flowing backwards and may start to pool around the veins, in your legs.
-This is a condition termed as chronic venous insufficiency.
+This is a condition termed chronic venous insufficiency.
 If not treated, this condition causes: